 Norges Bank Investment Management's access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Ministry of Finance.
 Specifically, financial derivatives that are naturally linked to investments in the equity and bond portfolio may be used.
 In accordance with the investment mandate, the Pension Fund may use derivative in order to achieve the lowest possible transaction cost, and to efficiently rebalance the portfolio.
 Foreign exchange contracts are the most widely used financial derivatives.
-The average net one-leg exposure of foreign exchange contracts through 2021 was 205,538 million Norwegian Kroner, up from 129,017 million last year.
+The average net one-leg exposure of foreign exchange contracts through 2022 was 371,882 million Norwegian Kroner, up from 205,538 million last year.

 Leverage may be used with a view to performing the management task in an effective manner, but not with a view to increasing the investment portfolio's exposure to risky assets in the equity and bond portfolio.
 More specifically, leveraging the equity and fixed-income portfolio is not permitted beyond what is necessary to minimise transaction costs or is a normal part of investment management, and not in excess of 5 percent of the net asset value of the combined equity and fixed-income portfolios.
-At the end of 2021, the net leverage was 1.6 percent of the aggregated equity and fixed-income portfolios.
+At the end of 2022, the net leverage was 2.8 percent of the aggregated equity and fixed-income portfolios.
 For the unlisted real estate portfolio, the maximum allowed debt ratio is 35 percent, equating to a net leverage level of 54 percent for that portfolio.
-The debt ratio of the unlisted real estate portfolio was 6.6 percent of total real estate assets at the end of 2021.
+The debt ratio of the unlisted real estate portfolio was 7.6 percent of total real estate assets at the end of 2022.
 For the unlisted renewable infrastructure portfolio, the maximum allowed debt ratio is 60 percent, equating to a net leverage level of 150 percent for that portfolio.
-The unlisted renewable infrastructure portfolio, the maximum allowed debt ratio is 60 percent, equating to a net leverage level of 150 percent for that portfolio.
-The unlisted renewable infrastructure portfolio had no debt at the end of 2021.
-For the composite as a whole, the net leverage was 1.7 percent at the end of 2021 and 0.4 percent on average during 2021.
+The unlisted renewable infrastructure portfolio had no debt at the end of 2022.
+For the composite as a whole, the net leverage was 3.0 percent at the end of 2022 and 1.4 percent on average during 2022.